-Immune and non-immune regulation of acute pancreatitis and recovery phase using single cell mass-cytometry (CyTOF)
+Deep profiling of immune and non-immune responses during mild acute pancreatitis (AP), severe acute pancreatitis (SAP) and recovery phase using single-cell mass-cytometry (CyTOF)

 Discovery of less invasive biomarkers during pancreatitis onset and progression using untargeted metabolomics

 DNA sensing mechanism (cGAS-STING) involved during chronic pancreatitis